kl1nton/1_Applied_Basic_Science/2_Physiology.md

 ---------------------

 ### Q2.111
 A 22-yo woman developed a pleural effusion.
 It was drained and a sample of pleural fluid was sent to laboratory for analysis.
-Which of the following statements about the pleural fluid is true?
+Which of the following statements about the _pleural fluid_ is true?

 	A. The normal volume of pleural fluid is 125ml
 	B. It has an acidic pH
 	C. The pleural fluid glucose content is the same as the plasma glucose content
-	D. The normal protein content is >40g/L
+	D. The normal protein content is >40g/L - F
 	E. The normal pleural fluid has no cells

-#### Answer: ?
+#### Answer: E. The normal pleural fluid has no cells - ?

 ### Q2.112
-A 26-yo motorcyclist arrived in the ED after an accident.
+A 26-year-old motorcyclist arrived in the Emergency Department after an accident.
 He was conscious and haemodynamically stable.
 The only significant finding was leakage of clear fluid from the nose.
-To confirm the Dx of cerebrospinal fluid (CSF) rhinorrhoea a sample of he fluid was sent for immunoelectrophoresis.
+To confirm the diagnosis of _cerebrospinal fluid_ (CSF) rhinorrhoea a sample of the fluid was sent for immunoelectrophoresis.
 Which of the following statements about CSF is true?

-	A. The normal circulating volume of CSF is 500 mL
+	A. The normal circulating volume of CSF is 500 mL - F
 	B. Circulating CSF is absorbed into the lymphatic circulation through the cranial arachnoid granulations and spinal arachnoid villi
-	C. Normal CSF pressure is 100–200 mmHg
+	C. Normal CSF pressure is 100–200 mmHg - F
 	D. The normal CSF protein content is 20–45 mg/L
 	E. The normal CSF glucose range is 50–100 mg/dL

-#### Answer: ?
+#### Answer: B. Circulating CSF is absorbed into the lymphatic circulation through the cranial arachnoid granulations and spinal arachnoid villi - ?

 ### Q2.113
 A 45-yo woman developed position-sensitive vertigo accompanied by nausea, vomiting and malaise after a recent viral infection of the vestibular labyrinth, which would resolve after a few days.

-Which of the following statements about the vestibular labyrinth is true?
+Which of the following statements about the _vestibular labyrinth_ is true?

 	A. The vestibular labyrinth consists of the cochlea and otolith organs
 	B. The utricle senses motion in the horizontal plane
-	C. The semicircular canals are sensitive to motion in the sagittal plane
+	C. The semicircular canals are sensitive to motion in the sagittal plane - F
 	D. The sensory portion of the otolith organs is the ampulla
-	E. The structure of the utricle and saccule is similar to that of the semicircular canals
+	E. The structure of the utricle and saccule is similar to that of the semicircular canals - F

-#### Answer: ?
+#### Answer: B. The utricle senses motion in the horizontal plane - ?

-### Q2.114
+### Q2.114 - LEARN
-The neurological examination of a 63-yo patient with diabetes reveals a lesion involviing the right anterior spinothalamic tract at the level of the 6th cervical vertebra.
+The neurological examination of a 63-year-old patient with diabetes reveals a lesion involving the right _anterior spinothalamic tract_ at the level of the _sixth cervical vertebra_.
 The patient will have:

 	A. Contralateral loss of crude touch and pressure sensation below the level of the lesion
 	B. Contralateral loss of pain and temperature sensation below the level of the lesion